danvergara/morphos/README.md

 ## Overview

 Today we are forced to rely on third party services to convert files to other formats.
-This is a serious threat to your privacy, if you use such services to convert files with highly sensitive personal data.
-It can be used against you, sooner or later.
+This is a serious threat to our privacy, if we use such services to convert files with highly sensitive personal data.
+It can be used against us, sooner or later.
-Morphos server amis to solve the problem mentioned above, by providing a self-host server to convert files privately.
-It provides a nice UI, so easy to use.
+Morphos server aims to solve the problem mentioned above, by providing a self-hosted server to convert files privately.
+It provides a nice UI, so it's easy to use.

 ## Features

-- Serves a nice UI
+- Serves a nice web UI
 - Simple installation (distributed as a Docker image)

 ## License